JoannaPicetti/METAVERSE-WORLD-GAME----Spaceship-EARTH-/README.md

 EARTH GAME

-WORLD PEACE GAME → METAVERSE →SPACESHIP
+WORLD PEACE GAME → METAVERSE → SPACESHIP(s)

-EARTH GAME  → Spaceship

 (Educational Simulation tool to solve hard global problems such as Climate Change or Inequality)

-I believe in SPACESHIP EARTH worldview →  https://en.wikipedia.org/wiki/Spaceship_Earth
+We believe in SPACESHIP EARTH worldview →  https://en.wikipedia.org/wiki/Spaceship_Earth

 EARTH GAME  → we travel together, as passengers on a little space ship